natac13/HowToExplainers/MongoDB/sharding.md

 **What makes a Good Shard Key**

-1. High _Cardinality_ = **many** unique shard key values
+1. High _Cardinality_ = **many** unique shard key values.
 2. Frequency = **low repetition** of a given unique shard key value; inserting documents yield many different values on the shard key field.
 3. (NOT) Monotonical change = a field where the input is based on a predictable change.
 Like a date or stopwatch timer is not a good shard key since the data will group in a periodical way.
 Therefore **not** monotonical

+**Jumpbo Chunks**

+A jumbo chunk is one where the upper bound value and the lower bound value are the same. ie `{ lastName: 'Campbell' } -> { lastName: 'Campbell }`.
+These jumbo chunks are undesirable since they cannot be split up across the shards in the cluster.
+To avoid these jumbo chunk I can use a more compound shard key. ie `{ lastName: 1, _id: 1 }`.
+Notice the use of the monotonical \_id field.
+This is alirght as long as the monotonically changing field is **not** the first field in the shard key.

 **Hashed Shard Key**

 - Provides a vastly more even distribution of data on a Monotonically changing shard key.
 - Does not work on querys for:
   - fast sorts
   - targeted ranges of the shard key, since, once hashed the documents will be spread out in a non-linear order.
   - Geographically isolated workloads
 - Hashed shard keys are on single fields, non-array!
 - non-compound index